 9. “A true sceptic will be diffident of his philosophical doubts as well as of his philosophical convictions …”.
 David Hume, A Treatise of Human Nature, Book I, Section VII, edition by L. A. Selby-Bigge (Clarendon Press, Onford, 1888, 1964), p.
 273. I wrote my Ph.D. on Hume, under the title David Hume’s Philosophical Critique of Theology and its Significance for the History of Christian Thought (Pittsburgh, 1972).

 © Copyright by Eduardo Chaves, 1990, 2020, 2021

 [Transcribed here on May 26, 2014, occasion in which the text underwent minor revisions.
 Revised again on May 6, 2017.
 Notes 3-5 were added on May 6, 2017.
 The title of Albert Schweitzer’s book mentioned in Note 8 was complemented with the sub-title, which was absent in the first edition of this paper.
 And I also made minor linguistic and stylistic changes which do not alter the meaning of what was said.
-Finally, Preliminary Notes 2 and 3 were added on April 5, 2020, in Salto, SP.
+Preliminary Notes 2 and 3 were added on April 5, 2020, in Salto, SP.
 Still other minor revisions were made in Salto, SP, on December, 15, 2020, and, also in Salto, SP, on August 23, 2021.
 Finally, the Preliminary Note 4 was added during this last revision.]